AdobeDocs/campaign-web.en/help/v8/content/code-content.md

 1. Enter or paste your raw HTML code.

 1. Use the left pane to leverage [!DNL Journey Optimizer] personalization capabilities.
-For more on this, refer to [this section](../personalization/personalize.md).

     ![](assets/code-editor.png)